Z3R0-CDS/Z3R0-CDS/README.md

 - 🌱 I’m currently learning c++ and how to edit and read ram / src using assembler
 - 💬 I can help you with most stuff on python.
+- :man_technologist: Working as a Fullstack developer with Python as well as maintaining IT infrastructure for an internet Service provider.
-- :man_technologist: Currently working as a Fullstack developer with Kotlin and vue/quasar
+- :man_technologist: Used to work as a Fullstack developer with Kotlin and vue/quasar

 ---